-With those numbers in mind, it’s never too early or too late to start socking away money for your children’s education.
-If you can afford it, the earlier you start, the better.
-Getting a head start gives your money more time to grow over the long term, and rebound after any dips.
+With those numbers in mind, it’s never too early to start socking away money for your children’s education.
+Getting a head start gives your money more time to grow over the long term and to rebound after any dips.

-It also means you can recalibrate if your child seems to be on track for scholarships related to sports or academic achievements, or if he or she decides to forgo college.
+It also means you can recalibrate if your child seems to be on track for scholarships related to sports or academic achievements, or if your child decides to forgo college.
 Keep in mind that money you save will generally affect the financial aid package your child qualifies for.

-Before you launch a college savings plan for your kids, you need to make sure you have your other financial ducks in a row.
-First, you should focus on paying off any credit card balances or other high-interest debt with a debt consolidation loan.
-Then you might want to make sure you’ve paid off your own student loans (or looked at student loan refinancing, at least) and saved an emergency fund with three to six months of living expenses, and are on track in terms of saving for retirement.
+Before you launch a college savings plan for your kids, it’s best to have your other financial ducks in a row.
+You might first focus on paying off any credit card balances or other high-interest debt with a debt consolidation loan.
+Then you might want to make sure you’ve paid off your own student loans (or looked at student loan refinancing, at least) and saved an emergency fund (generally three to six months’ worth of living expenses), and are on track in terms of saving for retirement.

 After all, your child always has the option to take out student loans, but you can’t rely on that to pay for a crisis or retirement.
 You wouldn’t want to have saved for your kids’ college only to burden them with your living expenses after you retire because you haven’t built a nest egg.

 The Best Ways to Save for Child’s College

-If you’re ready to start saving for your kids’ education, you may be tempted to keep that cash reserve in a savings account.
+If you’re ready to start saving for higher education, you may be tempted to keep that cash reserve in a savings account.
 While it might seem like that would protect your funds from market ups and downs, you might actually be losing money.

 That’s because even accounts with the best interest rates aren’t keeping up with the pace of inflation.
 Especially if your child won’t be going to college for a while, investing your savings is a way you might see your money grow.
 Keep in mind that investments can lose money.